IHeartMedia: History

+20th century

-Clear Channel Communications purchased its first FM station in San Antonio in 1972.
+Clear Channel Communications purchased its first FM station in San Antonio, Texas in 1972.
 The company purchased the second "clear channel" AM station WOAI in 1975.
 In 1976, the company purchased its first stations outside of San Antonio.
 KXXO (now KAKC) and KMOD-FM in Tulsa were acquired under the name "San Antonio Broadcasting" (same as KEEZ).
-Stations were also added in Port Arthur, Texas (KPAC-AM-FM, now KDEI and KTJM, from Port Arthur College) and El Paso, Texas (KELP, now KQBU) from John Walton Jr. In 1992, the U.S. Congress relaxed radio ownership rules slightly, allowing the company to acquire more than 2 stations per market.
+Stations were also added in Port Arthur, Texas (KPAC-AM-FM, now KDEI and KTJM, from Port Arthur College), and El Paso, Texas (KELP, now KQBU) from John Walton Jr.

+In 1992, the U.S. Congress relaxed radio ownership rules slightly, allowing the company to acquire more than two stations per market.
 By 1995, Clear Channel owned 43 radio stations and 16 television stations.
 When the Telecommunications Act of 1996 became law, the act deregulated media ownership, allowing a company to own more stations than previously allowed.
 Clear Channel went on a subsequent buying spree, purchasing more than 70 other media companies and individual stations.

 In a few cases, following purchase of a competitor, Clear Channel was forced to divest some of its stations, as it was above the legal thresholds in some cities.
-In 2005, the courts ruled that Clear Channel must also divest itself of some "border blaster" radio stations in international border cities, such as the alternative rock radio station XETRA-FM ("91X") in Tijuana, Baja California/San Diego.
+In 2005, the courts ruled that Clear Channel must also divest itself of some "border blaster" radio stations in international border cities, such as the alternative rock radio station XETRA-FM ("91X") in Tijuana/San Diego.

-In 1997 Clear Channel moved out of pure broadcasting when it purchased billboard firm Eller Media, which was led by Karl Eller.

-In 1998 it made its first move outside of the United States when it acquired the leading UK outdoor advertising company More Group plc, which was led by Roger Parry; Clear Channel went on to buy many other outdoor advertising, radio broadcasting, and live events companies around the world, which were then re-branded Clear Channel International.
-These included a 51% stake in Clear Media Ltd. in China.